Complete algorithms for algebraic strongest postconditions and weakest preconditions in polynomial ODEs: Computational aspects of

-We discuss the computational aspects of the $\gdc$ algorithm.
-A first aspect concerns the finite representation of the sets $V_i,J_i$.
-Here, most of the discussion found in \cite{Fossacs17} applies.
-In particular, each subspace $V_i$ can be represented by a finite basis $B_i$, which can be computed from the linear constraints on $\aa$ in \eqref{eq:Vi}.
-From \eqref{eq:Ji} it is then easy to check that $\cup_{j=0}^i\pi^{(j)}[B_i]$ is a basis of $J_i$.
-The termination conditions $V_m=V_{m+1}$ and $J_m=J_{m+1}$ can also be checked effectively.
-In particular, the condition $J_m=J_{m+1}$ involves computing a Gr\"{o}bner basis of $J_m$, a potentially expensive operation.
-Fortunately, this need not be done at each step, but only if actually $V_m=V_{m+1}$, the latter a relatively inexpensive check.
-In general, the techniques illustrated in \cite{Fossacs17} apply to the present case.
+When it comes to the effective implementation of $\post$, the first aspect to consider is how to finitely represent the sets $V_i,J_i$.
+Each subspace $V_i$ is spanned by a finite basis $B_i$, which can in principle be computed explicitly from the linear constraints on the template parameters $a_1,...,a_n$ imposed by \eqref{eq:Vi}.
+From \eqref{eq:Ji} it is then easy to check that $\bigcup_{j=0}^i\pi^{(j)}[B_i]$ is a basis of $J_i$.
+The termination conditions $V_i=V_{i+1}$ and $J_i=J_{i+1}$ can also be checked effectively.
+In particular, checking $J_i=J_{i+1}$ involves computing a Gr\"{o}bner basis of $J_i$, a potentially expensive operation, and checking if $\pi^{(i+1)}[B]\subseteq J_i$.
+Fortunately, this need not be done at each step, but only if actually $V_i=V_{i+1}$, the latter a relatively inexpensive check.

-A more delicate aspect in the \gdc\ algorithm is obtaining a Gr\"{o}bner basis $G$ of $\Id(\psi)$.
-By assumption, $\psi=\var(Q)$, for some finite, user specified set of polynomials $Q$.
-Let $I_0=\ide Q$: the ideal $\Id(\psi)\supseteq I_0$ is also known as the \emph{real radical } of $I_0$.
-There exist algorithms\footnote{One of these is implemented in the Singular computer algebra system \cite{Singular}, also accessible via SageMath \cite{Sage}.} to compute a Gr\"{o}bner basis of $\Id(\psi)$ given $Q$, but, in the general case, they have a prohibitive time complexity.
-In a number of special cases, it is fortunately possible to easily build the real radical: for example, when $\psi$ is a singleton, or $Q$ is a singleton.
-These cases are relevant to our approach, as discussed in the next section.
-An alternative to computing $\Id(\psi)$ is replacing it with any easy to compute ideal $I\subseteq \Id(\psi)$: as discussed in the next result, this preserves soundness of the approach, although completeness is lost in general.
+Rather than building the $V_i$'s explicitly, computationally it is more convenient to represent them implicitly, via symbolic linear constraints on the template parameters $a_1,...,a_n$.
+At each step $i\geq 0$, such constraints are generated from the condition $r_i=0$ on the remainder (see \eqref{eq:condrj}), and are represented by a substitution $\gamma$ that eliminates a few template parameters.
+The constraints $\gamma$ are propagated to all templates $\pi^{(j)}$ ($0\leq j\leq i$) generated so far.
+This discussion leads to Algorithm \ref{alg:post}.
+Note that program blocks are defined by indentation.
+We make use of a few auxiliary variables and functions, as detailed below.